pitt-crc/user-manual/docs/hardware_profiles/index.md

   - toc
 ---

-# Our Clusters
+# Hardware Profiles

-The CRCD operates several HPC clusters, each optimized for a different use case.
-You connect through a shared pool of **login nodes** and submit work to whichever cluster best fits your job.
-Choosing the right one uses resources efficiently and reduces time spent waiting in the queue.
+The CRCD operates several HPC clusters, each optimized for a different use case, plus the nodes you connect through and the storage tiers that hold your data.
+You submit work to whichever cluster best fits your job — choosing the right one uses resources efficiently and reduces time spent waiting in the queue.
+This section profiles each of them.

-## Compute clusters
+## Compute Clusters

 Submit jobs to these with the `--cluster` directive (or the matching `crc-interactive` flag).
 Each page lists the node hardware, partitions, and any